-He was the Director of the National PTA’s Office of Governmental Relations in Washington, D.C. for over 17 years, and led the National Coalition for Public Education.
-He also served as a journalist for the Chicago Sun-Times, Cleveland Plain Dealer, and the Philadelphia Inquirer, covering urban problems and education, and was a Vietnam War correspondent for two years filing stories for the Associated Press.
-He is on numerous boards including the Harrisburg, Pennsylvania-based Education Policy and Leadership Center.
+He was also Director of Public Engagement and Advocacy for the Public Education Network (PEN), representing on the Hill and agencies 82 community-based local education funds.
+In addition, he was the Director of the National PTA’s Office of Governmental Relations for over 17 years, and served as a journalist for the Chicago Sun-Times, Cleveland Plain Dealer, and the Philadelphia Inquirer, covering urban problems and education, and was a Vietnam War correspondent for two years filing stories for the Associated Press.

-Fege was the recipient of the 1969 Robert F. Kennedy Memorial Peace Award, the 1970 United Nations Journalism Award for Excellence in Analytical International Newswriting, a 1983 Roosevelt Center Congressional Child Advocacy Award, the 1991 Jefferson Foundation Religious Liberty Honor, and the 1998 National PTA President’s Recognition for Outstanding Child Advocacy, and the 2000 Nelson Mandela Award for International Education Leadership and Social Justice.
-He has degrees from Hope College, Northwestern University, Washington University, Oberlin College and Teachers College, Columbia University.
+Among the awards that Fege has received is the 1969 Robert F. Kennedy Memorial Peace Award, the 1970 United Nations Journalism Award for Excellence in Analytical International Newswriting, a 1983 Roosevelt Center Congressional Child Advocacy Award, the 1991 Jefferson Foundation Religious Liberty Honor, the 1998 National PTA President’s Recognition for Outstanding Child Advocacy, and the 2000 Nelson Mandela Award for International Education Leadership and Social Justice.
+He is the author of numerous articles in newspapers, journals and social media, and most recently co-authored, Our Children Can’t Wait, published by UCLA Center on School Transformation and Teachers College Press.